 - Online Backup will no longer be available when your support plan expires.

 - Online Banking, such as downloading transactions or sending/receiving online payments, will no longer work.
-If you try, it will show you one of several different error messages (depending on your download method) if you attempt to download transactions, send online payments, or send online transfers.
+If you try, it will show you one of several different error messages (depending on your download method) if you attempt to upload or download transactions, send online payments, or send online transfers.
 One example would be “QuickBooks is unable to verify the Financial Institution Information for this Download.”